wp-plugins/live-chat-support-by-social-intents/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Live Chat and Live Chat Support for WordPress has never been so easy.
-Super easy to install with no other software required.
+Super easy to install live chat plugin with no other software required.

 == Changelog ==
 = 1.0.7 =